KevinFrutiger/blender-swap-materials/README.md

 ## Usage

 1. Create separate materials for baking and export as needed.
   * Be sure to toggle the Fake User button for the material.
-This module doesn't set it and the "other" material will most likely end up with no users, being disgarded when you save the Blender file.
+This module doesn’t set it and the “other” material will most likely end up with no users, being disgarded when you save the Blender file.
-2. Load swap_materials.py in Blender.
-See [Text Editor] (https://docs.blender.org/manual/en/dev/editors/text_editor.html).
+2. Load `swap_materials.py` in Blender.
+(See [Text Editor](https://docs.blender.org/manual/en/dev/editors/text_editor.html)).
 3. Modify the MATERIAL_LOOKUP variable with the names of all the render/export materials
 ```
 MATERIAL_LOOKUP = {